Sand Cat Facts

 Conservation efforts

 As part of conservation efforts, they have reared sand cats in captivity.
 In 2010, the AL Ain Zoo announced the birth of two sand cat kittens.
-Two years later, the European endangered species programme successfully aided the birth of four sand cat kittens at the Ramat Gan Zoo.
+Two years later, the European endangered species program successfully aided the birth of four sand cat kittens at the Ramat Gan Zoo.

 Many more kittens have been born in captivity since then.
 Most recently, in May 2022, 5 kittens were born in the Ramat Gan Zoo.
 The sand cat is in Appendix II of CITES.
 Poaching and sport hunting sand cats are prohibited in Israel, Iran, Pakistan, Kazakhstan, and the United Arab Emirates.